 Choosing the best plus-size dress is also about color and occasion.”Monroe and Main

 Just because you’ve found the right silhouette doesn’t mean you’re done making decisions!
 Choosing the best plus-size dress is also about finding flattering shades and matching your outfit to the occasion.

 Ever wonder why black flatters everybody?
 It’s because dark colors downplay areas of the body.
 Black in particular is a neutral, so it doesn’t clash with the undertones of your skin.

 That said, this doesn’t mean plus-size women should shy away from color!
 Adding brightness to your dress is a great way to play up your assets.

-A casual approach is great for some occasions, while others demand you look your absolute best.
+Casual dresses are great for some occasions, while formal events demand you look your absolute best.

 However, empire-waist dresses are too casual for a business meeting.
 Instead, you’ll need an option like A-line or peplum – something with more structure.

-Hopefully you’ve come to realize that finding the perfect dress for you isn’t as daunting as it may seem.
-For more expert style tips, check out the Monroe & Main blog!
+Hopefully, you’ve come to realize that finding the perfect dress for you isn’t as daunting as it may seem.

 Tell us your favorite style in the comments below!